scottshotgg/express2/md/LEN.md

-# On length in Expres:
+# On length in Express:

 String:
   - Use the `.length` property which will compose into `strlen(<string>)`